-Are you counting down sleeps until Christmas or are you like me and your to-do list is so long that you are concerned you won't get any sleep at all before Christmas?
+Are you counting down the sleeps until Christmas or are you like me and your to-do list is so long that you are concerned you won't get any sleep at all before Christmas?
 I do have to pat myself on my back though because I bought a Christmas gift for my niece yesterday.
-Just the one though, I still have 13 nieces and nephews to go...not to mention my own daughter and parents, in-laws, siblings, and I better stop before I get overwhelmed again.
+Just the one though, I still have 13 nieces and nephews to go...not to mention my own daughter and parents, in-laws, and siblings, and I better stop before I get overwhelmed again.

 The good news is that I can help take one thing off of your to-do list and that is Christmas family photos!
 Booking a mini session for your Christmas photo is the perfect way to get what you need - a great photo (or 5) for your Christmas cards without a huge price tag or time commitment.

 BONUS: Christmas photos make great gifts for grandparents!